Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Etihad has a different award chart for each partner airline, and its prices for American Airlines awards are great.
 You can book a round-trip flight from North America to Europe in coach in the off-peak season for only 40,000 Etihad miles.
 Or, you could splurge on a round-trip first class American Airlines flight to Europe for only 125,000 Etihad miles.

-Both of these redemptions are significantly less (20,000 to 45,000 fewer miles) than what you would pay if you used American Airlines miles for the same flight!
+Both of these options are significantly less (20,000 to 45,000 fewer miles) than what you would pay if you used American Airlines miles for the same flight.

 8. Hilton Hotels Fifth Night Free

-AMEX Membership Rewards points transfer to Hilton at a 1:2 ratio.
-Hilton no longer publishes an award chart, but the cheapest hotels in the US go for 10,000 Hilton points a night.
-And there are hotels overseas that you can book for as little as 5,000 Hilton points a night.
+Amex Membership Rewards points transfer to Hilton at a 1:2 ratio.
+Hilton no longer publishes an award chart, but the cheapest hotels in the US go for 10,000 Hilton points per night and there are hotels overseas that you can book for as little as 5,000 Hilton points per night.

-One of the many perks you’ll get with the AMEX Business Platinum card is automatic Hilton Gold status.
-And Hilton elite members get every 5th night of an award stay free (up to 20 nights or a total of 4 free nights)!
+One of the many perks you’ll get with the Amex Business Platinum card is automatic Hilton Gold status.
+Hilton elite members get every fifth night of an award stay free (up to 20 nights or a total of four free nights).

-So you can book 5 nights at a 5,000 Hilton point hotel like the Doubletree Sighisoara-Cavaler in Romania for only 20,000 Hilton points!
-Paying only 10,000 AMEX Membership Rewards points (10,000 AMEX Membership Rewards points X 2 for Hilton transfer) for a 5-night stay that could cost $500+ during the summer is a steal!
+You can book five nights at a 5,000 Hilton point hotel like the DoubleTree Sighisoara-Cavaler in Romania for only 20,000 Hilton points.
+Paying only 10,000 Amex Membership Rewards points (10,000 Amex Membership Rewards points x 2 for Hilton transfer) for a five-night stay that could cost $500+ during the summer is a steal.

 The biggest drawback of this deal is that most of the hotels that are 5,000 Hilton points a night are in either Eastern Europe or scattered throughout Southern Asia.
 So you’re probably more likely to get more use out of the 10,000-point-per-night locations, which can still be a great deal.

 9. Take Advantage of a Transfer Bonus

-AMEX Membership Rewards regularly runs transfer bonus promotions with their partners.
-For example, in the past there was a 25% transfer bonus to Flying Blue.
-So for every 1,000 AMEX Membership Rewards points you’ll get 1,250 Flying Blue miles.
+Amex Membership Rewards regularly runs transfer bonus promotions with their partners.
+For example, in the past, there was a 25% transfer bonus to Flying Blue.
+So for every 1,000 Amex Membership Rewards points transferred, you’d get 1,250 Flying Blue miles.